wbazant/markerAlignmentsPaper/paper.md

 ### CORALE leverages Markov clustering for reference-based eukaryote detection
-We wrote our software, CORALE - for <u>C</u>lustering <u>o</u>f <u>R</u>eference <u>Al</u>ignm<u>e</u>nts - as a Nextflow workflow wrapping a Python module.
+We wrote our software, CORALE - for \underline{C}lustering \underline{o}f \underline{R}eference \underline{Al}ignm\underline{e}nts - as a Nextflow workflow wrapping a Python module.
 It provisions sequence files, aligns them to the reference of markers, and produces a taxonomic profile through a seven-step procedure (Figure 2).
 First, we run `bowtie2` and keep all alignments that are at least 60 nucleotides in length (Figure 2, step 1), which ensures that the matches contain enough information to be marker-specific.
 We then run Markov Clustering (MCL) on a graph of marker genes as nodes and counts of shared alignments as edge weights (Figure 2, step 2) to obtain marker clusters.
 We then calculate % match identities of alignments (Figure 2, step 3) and aggregate them by marker to obtain an identity average for each marker gene, as well as per cluster to obtain a cluster average.
 Each marker whose identity average is lower than the cluster average is an inferior representation for signal in the sample, so we next reject each taxon with ≥ 50% of such markers (Figure 2, step 4).
 We then group remaining taxa into taxon clusters using MCL with counts of multiply aligned reads (Figure 2, step 5), which allows us to reflect ambiguity of identification in reporting the hits.
 We then report unambiguous matches (defined as having average alignment identity of at least 97%, two different reads aligned to at least two markers) as is (Figure 2, step 6), while rejecting other taxa in taxon clusters where there were any unambiguous matches reported.
 Finally, for each remaining taxon cluster, we report it as one hit if is a strong ambiguous match (defined as having at least four markers and eight reads) by joining names of taxa in the cluster and prepending with a "?"
 (Figure 2, step 7).

 ![**CORALE - schematic**](figures/coraleSchematic.png)